 Note that many model batteries are user removable (often without tools) allowing them to be ejected for charging, or replaced for batteries with larger capacity/higher burst rate for increased performance.
 Power systems can appear full of jargon and proprietary standards, so to address this we’ve put together this article to help beginners understand the basics, plus this article on to guide you through the more difficult elements of charging.

 Finally, here at RC Geeks, we’re often asked how fast a specific car will go.
 We’ve written this short article to help you understand the variables which will contribute to an RC cars top speed, and hopefully give you some idea how fast your RC car can go.

 Accidents can occur, so its good to know that we have your back.
 Should the worst occur and you damage your model, we can provide the parts you need to get back on the track; Simply use our simple spares finder to find them.

 Our higher end models are ripe for modification and we have a wide range of wheels, tyres, bodies, electronics and more to hop-up your car.
 Check the ‘hop ups’ section for items that are suitable and feel free to contact our engineers to confirm compatibility.

 The majority of the products here qualify for free next day delivery and we will be fulfilling orders late into December to ensure all your Christmas dreams come true.
 Gifting something so specialised can be complicated so feel free to drop us a message if you require buying guidance

 We are proud of our car selection and are happy to stand behind it.
 Whilst there are many cheaper models available on the high-street and in catalogue shops, we prefer to provide cars of a quality that we are confident to support.

-Fancy buying something that flies instead?
-Then check out our Christmas 2017 Quadcopter Buyers Guide.
+Do you fancy buying something that flies instead?
+Then check out our Christmas Quadcopter Buyers Guide!